aboutcode-org/vulnerablecode/README.md

 ```

 ### Using Docker Compose
-The easiest way to set up VulnerableCode is by using the docker containers.
+An easy way to set up VulnerableCode is with docker containers and docker compose.
 For this you need to have the following installed.
 - Docker Engine.
 Find instructions to install it here
 - Docker Compose.
 Find instructions to install it here